 At the end of the partial demolition, the only thing remaining was the Westinghouse Number 18 gasoline engine.
 This engine was installed into the hotel in 1899 and it provided power for the first electric lights in Miami.

 The deconstruction of the west wing of the Royal Palm, and clearing of the land for NE Second Avenue, was completed by September of 1928.
 It was about this time that locals began to realize that the rest of the hotel could meet the same fate at the west end of the hotel.

 Plea to Renovate or Rebuild

 Once the operators of the Royal Palm Hotel announced that it would not open for the 1928 – 29 winter season, Sewell made a plea with the FEC Hotel Company to reconsider the decision.
 He wrote a letter promising to halt the road and bridge work adjacent to the hotel by January 1 if it were not completed by then.

 In an article dated August 23, 1928, Sewell stated that he was looking forward to when the company will erect a modern hotel similar to the Breakers in Palm Beach.
 He was implying that the modern hotel would take the place of the obsolete Royal Palm Hotel.
 While Sewell’s plea was partly based on nostalgia, it also represented the last effort to ensure the Royal Palm could experience one last winter season.
 Despite the urging of the mayor, the decision was not reconsidered and the Royal Palm Hotel never opened again.

 Preparation for Final Demolition

-The deconstruction of the west wing was complete by September 12, 1928.
+The deconstruction of the west wing of the hotel was complete by September 12, 1928.
 The only remaining artifact from the Royal Palm’s west wing was the Westinghouse engine.
 The city took the opportunity to capture the moment by taking several pictures of the free standing engine before it was removed from the grounds that it resided for close to thirty years.